Repealing Essential Health Benefits Will Leave People with Preexisting Conditions Unprotected

 What would a plan look like without the Essential Health Benefits?

-To get a better idea of what plans would and would not cover if essential benefit requirements went away, we looked at some top selling short-term health insurance policies sold in a number of states – policies that you can buy for up to 9 months and that do not have to follow the ACA.
+To get a better idea of what plans would and would not cover if essential benefit requirements went away, we looked at some top selling short-term health insurance policies sold in a number of states – policies that, under current rules, you can buy for up to 3 months and that do not have to follow the ACA.

 Here’s what these plans commonly DO NOT cover: